zeux/zeux.github.io/_posts/2019-02-17-flavors-of-simd.md

 [^3]: Or rather what you should normally do is to pack data using small groups of SIMD registers, for example `float x[8], y[8], z[8]` for each 8 vertices in your input data - this is known as AoSoA (arrays-of-structures-of-arrays) and gives a good balance between cache locality and ease of loading into SIMD registers.
 [^4]: Ideally you should be able to use ISPC here for it to generate all this code - however, my naive attempts to get ispc to generate good code here didn't work well.
 I wasn't able to get it to generate optimal load/store sequences, instead it resorted to using gather/scatter which resulted in code that's substantially slower than speed of light here.
 [^5]: My understanding is that first CPUs that supported AVX2 literally implemented AVX2 by decoding each instruction into two or more micro-ops, so performance gains were limited to the instruction fetch phase.
+[^6]: AIDA64 benchmark gets up to 31 GB/sec read speed on my system, but it uses multiple cores to get there.